Tyler O'Neill Player Props: Cardinals vs. Braves

 Braves Pitching Rankings (2022)

-- Morton gets the call to start for the Braves, his first of the season.
+- Dodd gets the call to start for the Braves, his first this season.

-- The 39-year-old right-hander last appeared Saturday, Oct.
-15 against the Philadelphia Phillies, when he started and went two innings.
+- The southpaw is pitching in his MLB debut.
+He's 24 years old.

 © 2023 Data Skrive.
 All rights reserved.